12 min read

 Anand Giridharadas’ book, Winners Take All: The Elite Charade of Changing the World, is a must-read for any ‘change agent’ truly committed to leaving the world a better place than they found it.

-This title came recommended to me by Ryan Honeyman (listed above) on an episode of The Social Entrepreneurship & Innovation Podcast.
+This title was recommended to me by Ryan Honeyman (listed above) on an episode of The Social Entrepreneurship & Innovation Podcast.
 I think it appealed to Ryan as a challenge of self-reflection just as it appeals to many others doing social impact work.

-The book challenges everyone in the space to honestly reflect on their efforts: Is that work going to affect positive systemic change, or does it purely appear good while preserving a status quo of inequality and injustice.
+The book challenges everyone in the space to honestly reflect on their efforts: Is that work going to affect positive systemic change, or does it purely appear good while preserving a status quo of inequality and injustice?was

 Anand even takes aim at the Certified B Corporation movement (which we here at Grow Ensemble are fans/aspiring members of!).
 If you are committed to true impact and are prepared to question and analyze your outlook on how real change must be made, then I highly recommend picking up Anand’s book.